 If you have any questions about our electrician in Cobham service then please feel free to contact us today.
 At Pennington’s we offer a whole range of services, please review our services section for more information.
 If you have any more questions, please also check out our FAQ section.
 To speak to us, call us on 01932 259 620 or fill in a contact form below.

 Commercial Electricians and electrical installer’s work in offices, retail units, factories, commercial buildings and sites installing electrical systems for power outlets, lighting and wiring.
-They will have the knowledge of wiring to support large properties and systems compared to a Domestic Electrician who will have the experience of working in smaller residential properties.
+Our electricians Woking have the knowledge of wiring to support large properties and systems compared to a Domestic Electrician who will have the experience of working in smaller residential properties.

 - Lights can dim or flicker